dionarodrigues/diogorodrigues.dev/blog/2020-06-23-how-to-become-a-great-front-end-developer.en.md

 - **[Emotional Design by Donald Norman](https://www.interaction-design.org/literature/topics/emotional-design)**: It's about understanding why people love (or hate) our products and services.
 One of my best readings.
 - And there are many [more design principles](https://principles.design/) that you can learn over time.

-## PHASE 02 - Intermediate Level of Front-end development
+<h2 id="intermidiate-level" class="subtitle">PHASE 02 - Intermediate Level of Front-end development</h2>

 Once the foundation of front-end development is solid in your mind, it's time to level up your skills and get ready to cover more opportunities in your career.